InterDigitalInc/CompressAI-Vision/_sources/tutorials/cli_tutorial_4_nb.rst.txt

 In order for your custom model to work with compressai-vision, it needs to be in a separate folder.
 The entry-point must be called ``model.py``.
-We provide an example for this: please take a look at the `examples/models/bmshj2018-factorized/ <https://github.com/InterDigitalInc/CompressAI-Vision-Internal/tree/main/examples/models/bmshj2018-factorized>`__ folder, where you have the following files:
+We provide an example for this: please take a look at the `examples/models/bmshj2018-factorized/ <https://github.com/InterDigitalInc/CompressAI-Vision/tree/main/examples/models/bmshj2018-factorized>`__ folder, where you have the following files:

 ::

    ├── bmshj2018-factorized-prior-1-446d5c7f.pth.tar
    ├── bmshj2018-factorized-prior-2-87279a02.pth.tar
-   ├── __init__.py
-   ├── model.py
-   └── utils.py
+   └── model.py

 The ``.pth.tar`` files are the checkpoints of your model, while ``model.py`` contains the pytorch/compressai custom code of your model.
-Other python files are whatever python code your custom model might require.

 The requirement for ``model.py`` is simple.
-You simply define this
+You need to define this
 function:

 ::

-   getModel(quality=None, **kwargs)
+   getEncoderDecoder(quality=None, **kwargs)

+which returns a subclass of an ``EncoderDecoder`` instance.
+``EncoderDecoder`` objects know how to do just that: encode and decode an image, and returning the final decoded image with bits-per-pixel value.

-which returns an instance of your model class. ``quality`` should be an integer parameter (it will be used by the ``--qpars`` command-line flag).
+``quality`` should be an integer parameter (it will be used by the ``--qpars`` command-line flag).
 The quality parameter is mapped to a certain model checkpoint file in ``model.py``:

 ::